arh-eu/gds-java-sdk/README.md

 #### Query Request ACK 11:

 The structure explained in the [Wiki](https://github.com/arh-eu/gds/wiki/Message-Data#query-request-ack---data-type-11) is represented by the `QueryResponseHolder` class.
-The `QueryContextHolder` and `QueryContextHolderSerializable` fields are the same but with different internal representations to allow faster serialization.
+The `QueryContextHolder` is usually not needed by clients so its structure is not listed here.

 ```java
 public interface QueryResponseHolder extends GdsMessagePart {